SylvanSerenity/MineServerUpdater/README.md

   "eula": true
   ```

-  *Note: This is set to false by default to adhere to Minecraft's terms of service.
+  ***Note:** This is set to false by default to adhere to Minecraft's terms of service.
 You will have to manually edit this to true in your `servers.json` file.*

+  ---

 * `properties`: Defines key-value pairs for the `server.properties` file.